ticketmaster/aurora/README.md

 [![gzip size][gzip-badge]][unpkg-dist]
 [![module formats: cjs][module-formats-badge]][unpkg-dist]

-## How to get started
+## How to get started:

 Aurora relies on the [react](https://www.npmjs.com/package/react), [prop-types](https://www.npmjs.com/package/prop-types),
 and [styled-components](https://www.npmjs.com/package/styled-components)
-peer-dependency packages to already be installed and set up in your project.
+peer-dependency packages are already to be installed and set up in your project.

 Install Aurora from the npm registry by running the following command in your terminal: